 During the missions, they build local contact networks that can assist them in monitoring the current security situation and maintaining other important aspects of the country information up to date.

 The researchers of the Country Information Service are continuously monitoring the situation in the countries of origin and reporting on changes.

 Country of origin information comes in many forms, such as situation reports, security reviews and thematic reports.
 These materials are reviewed and updated when the need arises, for instance if there are significant changes in the conditions in a country.

 The Finnish Immigration Service always uses up-to-date country information when making decisions.

 Country of origin information is constantly produced and updated to support decision-making.
 The researchers of the Country Information Service are acquiring information independently of the units where decisions are made.

 An employee who needs to decide an asylum application may send a query to the Country Information Service.
 However, the query has to be formulated in such a way that it can be replied to with facts, without making political or other subjective judgements.

-In most cases, the identity of the applicant is not revealed to the researchers.
-Only relevant background information, such as citizenship, age, gender and ethnic origin, will be disclosed.
 To make a decision, the asylum seeker’s statement and the evidence provided by the applicant in support of it is assessed at the unit deciding the application by comparing these to current country of origin information.

 The Country Information Unit obtains information about the conditions in a country from several different sources.
 Results from different sources are compared with each other and evaluated critically.